hslmith/vpc-ta-lab-202208/README.md

 4. Choose **Overview** within the **VPC Infrastructure** menu.
 This will take you into the VPC landing page.

-## Create a SSH Key in the IBM Cloud Portal
+## Add your SSH Key in the IBM Cloud Portal
->Before you can add a key in the IBM Cloud console, you must make your SSH key available.
+Before you can add a key in the IBM Cloud console, you must make your SSH key available.
 Your SSH key must be an RSA key with a key size of either 2048 bits or 4096 bits.
+Yyou can either [create a new SSH key](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys#locating-ssh-keys), use an existing SSH key on your machine or use the one provided in the github repo.

-Copy the [public key](pubkey_rsa) from the github repo.
+if you choose to use the provided ssh key, copy the [public key](pubkey_rsa) from the github repo.

 1. Expand the Compute Menu and select ‘SSH Keys’
 2. Choose your region that you want to complete this lab in from the drop down in the header.